tysker/neo4j-mongodb-postgres-bacholar/SERVER.md

 @POST
 addUser(@RequestBody UserCreation userCreation, @Context UriInfo uriInfo)
 ```
-<p style="background-color:blue">add stock to the stock table if stock not exitst and add stock and user id to users_stock table.</p>
+<p style="background-color:blue">add stock to the stock table if stock not exists and add stock and user id to users_stock table.</p>

 ```
 @Path("/stock")
 @POST
 applyStock(@RequestBody UserStockCreation userStockCreation, @Context UriInfo uriInfo)
 ```
-<p style="background-color:blue">add a keyword to the keyword table if keyword not exitst, and add keyword and user id to users_keyword table.</p>
+<p style="background-color:blue">add a keyword to the keyword table if keyword not exists, and add keyword and user id to users_keyword table.</p>

 ```
 @Path("/keyword")